bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 # What else?

-It has been one whole month since I sent the last email
+It has been one whole month since I sent the last email.
+So, I just wanted to share some other things I worked on in the meantime.
+Did you work on something recently?
+Hit reply and let me know.
+I'll be happy to feature them in the next email

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2Mzc2NjEzOCwtMTM5MjgxODA1MSw5MT
+eyJoaXN0b3J5IjpbLTkzNjE5NDkyMSwtMTM5MjgxODA1MSw5MT
 IyNzk4MDUsLTQ5NjgwNjM1NCw2NTgzNDA5NDYsMTYwMTA4Mzg5
 NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0MzQsLT
 Y2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNjMzNDk0